letsencrypt/acme-spec/draft-barnes-acme.md

 both (1) holds the private key of the account key pair, and (2) controls the identifier in question.

-Validation resposnes need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of his choosing, e.g.:
+Validation responses need to be bound to an account key pair in order to avoid situations where an ACME MitM can switch out a legitimate domain holder's account key for one of his choosing, e.g.: